Priestly robe (Judaism): Rabbinical commentary

 Rashi deduced a law for all the priestly vestments: “From the negative one can derive the positive: if he will have them he will not be liable for death; thus, if he enters lacking one of these garments he is liable for death at the hands of Heaven.”
 Maimonides rules likewise.

-According to the Talmud, the wearing of the priestly robe atoned for the sin of evil speech on the part of the Children of Israel (B.Zevachim 88b).
+Rashi points out in his commentary on the Talmud that the fashioning and wearing of the priestly robe atoned for the sin of lashon hara on the part of the Israelites in Zevachim 88b.
+As the High Priest walked, the bells noisily announced his presence, and because the noise emanated from the robe, it served as a reminder for people to refrain from gossip.

-In traditional Rabbinical teaching, each of the priestly robes is intended to atone for a particular sin on the part of the Children of Israel.
-The eminent sage Rashi points out in his commentary on the Talmud that the robe was fashioned to atone for the sin of an evil tongue, speaking poorly about someone else.
-As the High Priest, adorned with the priestly garments, walked, the bells noisily announced his presence, and because the noise emanated from the robe, it served as a reminder for people to refrain from gossip.
-The Talmud also states that the tassels between each bell on the robe were made of three materials: turquoise, purple, and scarlet wool.
-These three materials signify to the three people who are injured when lashon hara is spoken: the speaker, the listener, and the one who is spoken about.
+The Talmud also states that the tassels between each bell on the robe were made of turquoise, purple, and scarlet wool.
+These three materials signify the three people injured when Lashon Hara is spoken: the speaker, the listener, and the one who is talked about.